arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 applications.
 It is expected that this protocol will have additional uses beyond domain name registration.

 As an example, the problem being considered is that spelling is not necessarily uniform.
 For example, an è and an e may be regarded as equivalent in some languages, and as different in others.

-Some registries plan to support this explicitly, with groups of variant domains that can only be registered by the same registrant.
+Some registries plan to support this explicitly, with groups of domains that can only be registered by the same registrant.
 Having the same registrant is most commonly considered essential for equivalence, since if the domains are intended to be equivalent then the responsibility of maintaining that equivalence must be present.
-This is a specific example of the more general "Same Entity Principle", which in this specification is defined to mean that a variant group MUST be created, managed, and deleted by the same entity.
-From a registry perspective the same entity would be registrar; from the registrar's perspective the same entity would be the registrant.
+This is a specific example of the more general "Same Entity Principle", which in this specification is defined to mean that a related group MUST be created, managed, and deleted by the same entity.
+From a registry perspective the same entity would be a registrar; from the registrar's perspective the same entity would be the registrant.

-This document does not define a variant or a group of variants, i.e., this document does define what makes the domains in the variant group equivalent.
-A registry policy MUST exist that specifies both that a registry supports variant groups and that defines what domains are eligible to be a member of a variant group.
+This document does define what makes the domains in a related group equivalent.
+A registry policy MUST exist that specifies both that a registry supports related groups and that defines what domains are eligible to be a member of a related group.
 This policy MUST be agreed between a registry and a registrar.
 The policy and the establishment of the agreement is outside the scope of this specification.

-A common policy expression among domain registries and registrars is to define variants in terms of the script or language in use for an Internalized Domain Name (IDN).
+A common policy expression among domain registries and registrars is to define a related group in terms of the script or language in use for an Internalized Domain Name (IDN).
 IDN variants can arise when different characters or sequences of characters in an IDN are considered equivalent in a particular language or script.
 Standard Label Generation Rules (LGRs) are used to specify the IDN table that establishes the variant relationships.
-This common policy is presumed and used as an example in this specification.
+This common policy expression is presumed and used as an example in this specification.

-With this extension, registering a domain creates a variant group and the first domain registered in the group becomes the group's Primary Domain.
+With this extension, registering a domain creates a related group and the first domain registered in the group becomes the group's Primary Domain.
 The creation of the Primary Domain MAY establish rules or guidelines regarding the domains that are eligible to be a member of the group, e.g., an LGR, an IDN table, and a Primary Domain taken together will define a variant group.

 Subsequent domains in the same group can only be registered by the same registrar, which asserts that it is acting on behalf of the same registrant.
-Each domain in a variant group may be the target of any EPP command, with the following restrictions.
+Each domain in a related group may be the target of any EPP command, with the following restrictions.

-* A &lt;transfer&gt; of any domain in any variant group always acts on the entire group.
-This is required to ensure that the variant group is always registered by the same registrant and managed via the same registrar.
+* A &lt;transfer&gt; of any domain in any related group always acts on the entire group.
+This is required to ensure that the related group is always registered by the same registrant and managed via the same registrar.
 Registry policy MAY be impose additional restrictions.

 * The &lt;delete&gt; of a Primary Domain in any variant group always acts on the entire group.
 This is required to support the option where the Primary Domain establishes the rules or guidelines for the creation of other domains in the group.

-This extension is backwards compatible with registrars that do not support variant groups.
-Specifically, this extension supports registries that do support variant groups interacting with registrars that do not support variant groups.
-Registrars that do not support variants that attempt to act on a member of a variant group inappropriately will receive a compatible error response with which they can continue to function.
+This extension is backwards compatible with registrars that do not support related groups.
+Specifically, this extension supports registries that do support related groups interacting with registrars that do not support related groups.
+Registrars that do not support related group that attempt to act on a member of a related group inappropriately will receive a compatible error response with which they can continue to function.
 The compatible error response may not provide sufficient detail to fully understand the rejection but will be sufficient to ensure continuation of normal operations.

 The remainder of this document describes the specific details.